One country, two systems: In the context of Macau

-A colony of Portugal for 442 years from 1557, Macau was returned to Chinese sovereignty in 1999.
-In the Joint Declaration on the Question of Macau, the drafting and adoption of Macau's mini-constitution before its return was foreseen.
-Like Hong Kong, a basic law would ensure that Macau retained its economic system, currency (the pataca), legal system (which is based on Portuguese civil law), legislative system, and people's rights and freedom for 50 years, as a special administrative region (SAR) of China.
-Set to expire in 2049, the agreement has permitted Macau to function as its own entity in many international settings (e.g. WTO and the Olympics) rather than as a part of China.
+A colony of Portugal for 442 years from 1557, Macau was returned to the Chinese government in 1999.
+In the Joint Declaration on the Question of Macau, the drafting and adoption of Macau's organic law before its return was foreseen.
+Like Hong Kong, a basic law would ensure that Macau retained its economic system, currency (the Macanese pataca), legal system (which is based on Portuguese civil law), legislative system, and people's rights for 50 years, as a special administrative region (SAR) of China.
+The agreement has permitted Macau to function as its own entity in many international settings (e.g. WTO) rather than as a part of China.

-As Macau has its own currency, the Chinese renminbi is not legal tender in Macau; the pataca is not even accepted in stores in China.
+As Macau has its own currency, the Chinese renminbi is not legal tender in Macau; the pataca is also not accepted in stores in China.
 With this agreement, a permit or visa is required when crossing between the borders of Macau and China, and people in Macau generally hold Macau SAR passports rather than mainland Chinese passports.
 Like Hong Kong, the official languages are a major factor that has made Macau and China distinct from each other besides the history of the former colony, as Cantonese and Portuguese are the official languages in Macau, while Mandarin is the official language of China.
 The central government in Beijing also maintains control over Macau's foreign affairs as well as the legal interpretation of the Basic Law.

 In the context of Taiwan

-The first noted mention of "one country, two systems" as a concept is believed to be a proposal from Deng Xiaoping to promote Chinese unification over the separated territories held by the Kuomintang-led Nationalist government of the Republic of China across the Taiwan Strait.
-In 1987, the president of the Republic of China at the time, Chiang Ching-kuo, counter-proposed with the alternative of "one China, better system".
+In addition to the Hong Kong and Macau contexts, Deng proposed the principle's applicability to Chinese unification, but the government of Taiwan has consistently rejected the proposal as recently as December 2023.
+According to polls conducted by Taiwan's Mainland Affairs Council in 2025, over 80 percent of Taiwan reject "one country, two systems".